Glossary Variable Pricing

 Variable Pricing Models

-There are a few different models that businesses can use to implement variable pricing.
+There are several models that businesses can use to implement variable pricing.

 Bundling: Businesses sell multiple products or services together at a discounted price.
 For example, many restaurants offer combo meals that include a drink, side, and a main dish for one price.
 And many retailers offer discounts on items when they’re purchased in bulk.